Dollinger Family Fund

 - Legacy Giving Stories

-Annual distributions from the Mae Mandl Scholarship Fund are used to ensure that young people traveling or studying in Israel have the opportunity to explore the country, its people, and their Jewish identity in greater depth, as Mae was able to on her own visits.
+Annual distributions from the Mae Mandl Scholarship Fund help to ensure that young people traveling or studying in Israel have the opportunity to explore the country, its people, and their Jewish identity in greater depth, as Mae was able to on her own visits.

-The Mae Mandl Scholarship Fund was established by a former JFCS employee in loving memory of her husband, Max Mandl, and also of her parents and two younger sisters, who didn’t survive Hitler’s regime.
+The Mae Mandl Scholarship Fund was established by Mae Mandl z”l, a former JFCS employee, in loving memory of her husband, Max, and of her parents and two younger sisters, who didn’t survive Hitler’s regime.

-Soon after immigrating to the United States in 1941, Mae Mandl was hired by the Jewish Family Service Agency, one of… Read More
+Soon after immigrating to the United States in 1941, Mae was hired by the Jewish Family Service Agency (now JFCS).
+She… Read More

 Posted by Admin on February 9, 2012